Baby Loves Disco

 Baby Loves Disco was a business, the purpose of which was to connect children and their parents with other children and parents in a nightclub environment.
 The dance parties featuring music spun and mixed by real disk jockeys blending classic disco tunes.

 History

-Baby Loves Disco was created in Philadelphia by professional dancer and mother Heather Murphy Monteith.
+Baby Loves Disco was created in Philadelphia by professional dancer and mother Heather Murphy.
 All events are held in a nightclub during the afternoon hours and include a disc jockey, emcee, classic disco and 80's tunes, a full spread of healthy snacks, a chill-out zone with books and toys, and a vast menu of other "extras" such as face painting, balloons, bubbles, mommy massages, and more.
 The community aspect of the event is a focus, and local businesses in each location are involved as sponsors, contributing to the atmosphere of the party by providing samples and activities.
 “The idea was to create an alternative to the pre-packaged world of entertainment for young kids.”
 Ropeadope Records founder and father of three, Andy Hurwitz, soon took notice and joined forces with Heather to help spread the Baby Loves Disco event across the United States.